-I tried out an Indian omelette with chapati (above), which admittedly was inspired by the mouth-watering video on the site.
+I tried out an Indian omelette with chapati (above).

 So, my verdict on Black Farmer eggs is that they offer you the range of essential nutrients you’d expect from standard eggs, but they bring that extra hit of flavour, colour and richness.
 An online search today shows that one egg will cost you just over 35p; other large free range eggs cost between 20 and 32p each.